-This recipe for Glazed Apple Bundt Cake makes a decadent cake with that’s soft, moist and coated with a crunchy apple glaze.
+This recipe for Glazed Apple Bundt Cake makes a decadent cake that’s soft, moist and coated with a crunchy apple glaze.
 It’s the perfect coffee cake, dessert or breakfast treat.

 This easy apple cake can be made without a mixer.
-Because it uses melted butter opposed to softened, you can literally throw all of the ingredients in a bowl and mix it up with a wooden spoon!
+Because it uses melted butter as opposed to softened, you can literally throw all of the ingredients in a bowl and mix it up with a wooden spoon!

 My Classic Apple Turnovers are made on a regular basis, but after getting my new Nordic Ware Autumn Wreath Bundt Pan I knew I had to make something with apples!
-If you’re in the US, you can get one from here on Amazon.
+If you’re in the US, you can get one here on Amazon.
 If you’re in the UK, click here (As an Amazon Associate, a small commission is made from qualifying purchases).

 One great thing about baking with fruit like my Glazed Apple Bundt Cake is there is so much moisture from the grated apples, there is no milk used in the recipe.
 It can also be easily made into a dairy-free apple cake by substituting the melted butter with the oil of your choice.